 - Work quickly because the fudge will start setting soon after removing it from the heat.

-- Milk chocolate can be swapped for an equal amount of white or semi-sweet chocolate.
+- Milk chocolate can be swapped for an equal amount of dark, white or semi-sweet chocolate.

 - Using a rubber or silicone spatula will make patting the fudge into place in the tin a lot easier than using a wooden or metal spoon.